 Israel operates a regime of systematic racial discrimination against all parts of the Palestinian population.

 UK universities complicity

-UK universities remain deeply complicit with Israel’s apartheid regime through their investment and institutional links.
+UK universities remain deeply complicit with Israel’s apartheid practises through their investment and institutional links.

-- Assist in the building of illegal Israeli settlements and the ethnic cleansing of the Palestinian population
+- Assist in the building of illegal Israeli settlements in the OPT

-These investments and collaborations exist despite the majority of UK universities holding strong Policies that exist to prevent complicity with human rights abuses and war crimes.
+These investments and collaborations exist despite the majority of UK universities holding strong ethical policies that exist to prevent complicity with human rights abuses.